 Examples of maps that are not considered appropriate substitutes for geologic maps include: structure contour maps, isopach maps, stratigraphic and/or facies diagrams, aquifer maps, gravity or magnetic anomaly maps, and element-distribution geochemical maps.
 These maps are not eligible and will not be judged if submitted.
 Additionally, submissions of geologic maps that are digital map compilations or digitization maps are not acceptable and will not be judged.

 For your information: Visit this useful website for digital geologic mapping standards and mapping symbolization.

-Submitted geologic maps will be evaluated by a panel of at least 4 judges based on the criteria outlined above.
+Submitted geologic maps will be evaluated by a panel of 3 or 4 judges based on the criteria outlined above.
 Each map should stand on its own without explanation by the student author.
-Students must post their maps in the designated area on Tuesday 21 October no later than 5 PM in the Poster Hall for judging although judges will also be evaluating student maps during poster sessions.
-Maps may be posted as early as 9 AM on Tuesday, 21 October in the designated area, but must be removed at 6:30 PM following the session.
-We encourage student participants to be present at this session to network and share information about their maps when judges are evaluating and selecting the top three maps.
-The award ceremony will take place at the end of this reception.
+Students must post their maps in the designated area on Tuesday, 29 October no later than 5 PM in the Poster Session area of the Exhibit Hall for judging.
+Maps may be posted as early as 9 AM on Tuesday, 29 October in the designated area, but must be removed at 6:30 PM following the session.
+A cash bar will be available from 5 to 6:30 PM when judges will evaluate and select winning maps while participants can network and share information about their maps.
+Students who submit a map to the competition will receive a free drink ticket.